muratk5n/thirdwave/en/README.md

 ---

 Electrons are fickle..
-Must base the new energy system on things with more of a substance; gas, molecules, heat, pressure.
+Must base the new energy system on things with more of a substance; gas, liquids, molecules, heat, pressure.

 "The advantage of the thermal reflector systems is that because they initially produce heat, this heat can be stored, and it’s an important